 My wife and I are doing this thing now we call make room for miracles.
 It's not a cop out.
 It's a simple re-frame that allows us to trust that the investment of meaning and intention into something good and worthy will leave space for our needs to be met.
 Someway.
 Somehow.

-Thus far in a matter of months, we've seen it play out in unexpected ways.
-I don't know what it will look like tomorrow, or next week, or next month.
+Thus far in a matter of months, we've seen it play out in multiple unexpected ways.
+I don't know what it will look like tomorrow, next week, or next month.
 But I'm working to keep fear on the back shelf and prioritize my energy and passion for what drives me each day.

 -Justin